-- Activities should align with the foundational objectives of the OceanPrediction DCC, using the ETOOFS Guide and system architecture as a central framework. - Collaboration with Ocean Decade Programmes will be essential for success.
+- Activities should align with the foundational objectives of the OceanPrediction DCC, using the ETOOFS guide and system architecture as a central framework. - Collaboration with Ocean Decade programmes will be essential for success. - In the short-term, raising awareness of existing resources - particularly the ETOOFS guide and the best practices it offers - is a critical priority. - Strategic partnerships with established platforms such as IOC's Ocean Teacher Global Academy and Ocean

-- In the short-term, raising awareness of existing resources-particularly the ETOOFS Guide and the best practices it offers-is a critical priority. - Strategic partnerships with established platforms such as IOC's Ocean Teacher Global Academy and Ocean Best Practices System (OBPS) are recommended, leveraging complementary strengths to amplify the impact of capacity development initiatives.
-Support from universities is also advised to provide academic grounding for new specialised courses and graduate programmes aimed at training a new generation of professional ocean forecasters. - Building on this survey, the OceanPrediction DCC is currently launching a new set of surveys to gather insights from experts and stakeholders on the current state, challenges, and prospects of ocean forecasting services specific to different regions.
+Best Practices System (OBPS) are recommended, leveraging complementary strengths to amplify the impact of capacity development initiatives.
+Support from universities is also advised to provide academic grounding for new specialised courses and graduate programmes aimed at training a new generation of professional ocean forecasters.

+Building on this survey, the OceanPrediction DCC is currently launching a new set of surveys to gather insights from experts and stakeholders on the current state, challenges, and prospects of ocean forecasting services specific to different regions.
 The pilot regional survey was launched in April 2024, focusing on the African marine community.
-134 responses were collected, with 60% coming from experts and users affiliated with African institutions (OceanPrediction Decade Collaborative Centre, 2024).
-Although the survey was not solely focused on capacity development, it emerged as one of the key priorities for enhancing ocean forecasting and its application in Africa alongside (and instrumental to), community building, development of new forecasting services, and applications and efforts to strengthen user uptake and societal engagement for long-term and meaningful impact.
+A total of 134 responses were collected, with 60% coming from experts and users affiliated with African institutions (OceanPrediction Decade Collaborative Centre, 2024).
+Although the survey did not solely focus on capacity development, it emerged as one of the key priorities for enhancing ocean forecasting and its application in Africa - alongside (and instrumental to) community building, development of new forecasting services, and applications and efforts to strengthen user uptake and societal engagement for longterm and meaningful impact.
 In the section on cross-cutting and additional needs, capacity development is the highest priority, even more so than dedicated funding for ocean forecasting and high-resolution services.
 In the elaboration of responses, this is linked to the need for a sustainable knowledge base and preparing a new generation of experts and scientists in ocean forecasting to provide African solutions for African problems.
-When analysed by region (North (coastal countries from Morrocco to Egypt), West (Senegal to the Republic of the Congo), South (Angola to Mozambique), East (Tanzania to Eritrea)), the importance of capacity development is comparatively lower in the Southern region than in other regions; nevertheless, it remains the top priority, as indicated in Figure 3 extracted from the survey.
+When analysed by region (north (coastal countries from Morocco to Egypt), west (Senegal to the Republic of the Congo), south (Angola to Mozambique), east (Tanzania to Eritrea)), the importance of capacity development is comparatively lower in the southern region than in other regions; nevertheless, it remains the top priority, as indicated in Fig. 3 extracted from the survey.